You can find a full list of the University of Strathclyde’s Department of Economics staff on our staff page.

 Stuart McIntyreHead of Research

-Stuart McIntyre is a Senior Lecturer in the Department of Economics, and Head of Research at the Fraser of Allander Institute.
+Stuart McIntyre is a Professor in the Department of Economics, and Head of Research at the Fraser of Allander Institute.
 He is a Faculty Research Affiliate at the Regional Research Institute at West Virginia University.

 Stuart has research interests in applied economics, regional and spatial economics.